who we are

 Bianca Metz

-Sustainable Living Specialist Tiny Home Consultant
+Sustainable Living Specialist

 TTA Advisor

-The Tiny Home Show
+Tiny Home Show

-Bianca, the founder of The Giving Tree Consulting and Tiny Homes Ontario, lives with her husband and four-year-old son in their 240-square-foot Tiny Home on 6 acres in Southern Ontario.
+Bianca, the founder of The Giving Tree Consulting and Tiny Homes Ontario, lives with her husband and seven-year-old son in their 240-square-foot Tiny Home on 6 acres in Southern Ontario.
 Her passions are minimalism, simplistic living, permaculture and affordable housing!
 Having downsized with her family almost 4 years ago, she has dedicated her business, The Giving Tree, to research and advocacy related to tiny homes as affordable housing options for Ontarians.

 As Director of Sustainable Spaces Inc, Lead Tiny Home Consultant for The Giving Tree and a co-producer of the Tiny Home Show, she is a trailblazer in advocating for tiny homes throughout Ontario.
 Most notably, she works with municipalities across the province to establish legal solutions for tenant home tiny homes.